ruby-china/rails-guides/source/layouts_and_rendering.md

 The `:file` option takes an absolute file-system path.
 Of course, you need to have rights to the view that you're using to render the content.

-NOTE: By default, the file is rendered without using the current layout.
-If you want Rails to put the file into the current layout, you need to add the `layout: true` option.
+NOTE: By default, the file is rendered using the current layout.

 TIP: If you're running Rails on Microsoft Windows, you should use the `:file` option to render a file, because Windows filenames do not have the same format as Unix filenames.